 Diamond symbolism has not remained constant but has changed over time, reflecting the underlying beliefs and values of a particular age.

 In pre-modern times, diamonds were often associated with divine realities and on that account became spiritual symbols.
 Today diamonds are identified with romantic love and have become the primary symbol of love and its commitments leading to engagement and marriage.

-The Bonhams Hong Kong auction of Fine Jewelry and Jadeite offers 238 lots with a total estimate of over HK$101 million.
+The Bonhams Hong Kong auction of Fine Jewellery and Jadeite offers 238 lots with a total estimate of over HK$101 million.
 Among these lots are a rich selection of the some of the best jadeite and diamonds that are filled with the auspicious symbolisms of health, protection and love.
 What more could a girl want!

 Highlights of the auction include:

 1. Lot 732 Jadeite and diamond necklace and earring suite.

 2. Lot 728 A pair of Harry Winston 7ct & 6.94ct D/IF Type lla pear-shaped diamond and diamond earclips, cluster tops 11.12ct in total, D to E colour, IF to VS2 clarity.

 Estimate: HK$12,000,000 - 14,000,000